 Begin by washing your peppers, green tomatoes, bell peppers, and colored peppers under cold water.
 Dry them each with a towel and set aside.

-Next, peel the skins from your onions and rough chop them before placing them in the food processor.
+Next, peel the skins from your onions and roughly chop them before placing them in the food processor.
 Roughly chop the rest of the veggies before putting them in the food processor as well.

 When everything is in the food processor, begin to pulse the vegetables.
 You want them to be chopped finely but not turned to mush.

-After the veggies have reached the consistency you desire, place them in a bowl and move on to the next step of the process.
+After the veggies have reached the consistency you desire, place them in a bowl, and move on to the next step of the process.

 2. Add a Little Flavor and Let Marry

 When your vegetables have all been chopped and placed in a bowl, it’s time to add the salt.
 Be sure to lightly sprinkle the salt over the entire top of the chopped vegetables.

 They’re going to be sitting in the salt overnight.
 It’s important to distribute the salt evenly for proper flavoring.

 When the salt has been equally distributed over the vegetables, put a lid on the bowl or cover with aluminum foil.
 Leave the mixture to sit in a cool location overnight.

 The next morning, pour the mixture into a colander and allow the juice to drain from the vegetables.
 When all of the fluid has drained, run the vegetables under cold water to rinse thoroughly.